 Our crazy adventure has finally begun!!! 😀

-On Friday, the 31 st of August we flew from Ljubljana to Istanbul.
-During the flight, we were blessed with breathtaking skies and tasty food.
+On Friday, the 31 st of August we traveled from Ljubljana to Istanbul.

 Where to stay

 We were staying at the Divas Silver hotel, a cute little place, located in the European part of the city in the Sultanahmet area (the old town), surrounded by hundreds of attractions.
 The city’s main landmark – Hagia Sophia (also known as Aya Sofya) is within walking distance of the hotel!! 🙂

 Are you planning a trip to Istanbul?
 Here you can get a room in this beautiful city with a 10% discount! 🙂

 Things to see and things to do

 We spent two days and two nights in Istanbul and we loved it.
 We loved its colors, shapes, and smells, and most of all its diversity.
 Istanbul is known for its rich history, narrow paved streets, vibrant culture, and tasty food.
 We spent around 6 hours each day exploring the city.
 We got to see many of the city’s main attractions, including: